-3.1 Representation
+II.1.
+Representation.
 A central tenet of R&D theory is that we can adapt the information theoretic account of codes to understanding representation in neural systems.
-Codes, in engineering, are defined in terms of a complimentary encoding and decoding procedure between two alphabets in such systems.
+Codes, in engineering, are defined in terms of a complimentary encoding and decoding procedure between two alphabets.
 Morse code, for example, is defined by the one-to-one relation between letters of the Roman alphabet, and the alphabet composed of a standard set of dashes and dots.
 The encoding procedure is the mapping from the Roman alphabet to the Morse code alphabet and the decoding procedure is its inverse.